Skip to main content

 Note: Secure Connect supports a scale of 60 for this design, meaning that in an all-hub network infrastructure, Secure Connect currently supports integrating up to 60 hubs simultaneously into its fabric.

 • All hubs connected to Secure Connect will not receive a default route.
-If there is an 'Internet Access' use case for the hubs connected to Secure Connect, then enable Secure Connect datacenter regions as their Exit hubs.
+If there is an 'Internet Access' use case for the hubs connected to Secure Connect, then the user can enable the Default Route for each MX hub under Remote Routes.

 • The branch-to-branch interconnect between these hubs will always occur over the Auto VPN mesh between the hubs, and the traffic will not route through Secure Connect.
 As part of policy enforcement, choose your Security & SD-WAN security policies to secure the branch-to-branch traffic for this specific use case.